SkewedAspect/rpgkeeper/docs/user-content.md

 ## UGC Policy

 > All content not marked 'official' (i.e. committed in the source code of RPGKeeper) is considered UGC, and is input
 > directly by users.
-Users are allowed to enter whatever UGC they wish (even of copyrighted works), and it will be
+Users are allowed to enter whatever UGC they wish (even content that doesn't meet our public
-> available to them, exclusively.
-No sharing of UGC is allowed without going through a moderation process that enforces
+> guidelines), and it will be available to them, exclusively.
+No sharing of UGC is allowed without going through a
-> our Public UGC policy.
-This moderation process, while machine-assisted, will always end with a human being make the
+> moderation process that enforces our Public UGC policy.
+This moderation process, while machine-assisted, will always
-> decision to allow the UGC to be publicly available.
+> end with a human being make the decision to allow the UGC to be publicly available.
+>
+> Public UGC will be controlled (edited, added, or removed) by RPGKeeper moderators, and is made available at the sole
+> discretion of RPGKeeper.
+Users will have the ability to request changed to public UGC, however, they will not be able
+> to edit them.

-RPGKeeper, while not a wiki, operated much like one, except every "page" is unique to the users, and moderators are required to make them publicly visible.
+RPGKeeper, while not a wiki, operates much like one, except every "page" is unique to the users, and moderators are required to make them publicly visible.
 In actual fact, it's worse than just being a handful of pages, it's every power, feat, ability, talent, etc. across every supported system.